ms2892/advanced-ml/README.md

 ## Basic Structure (for collaborators)
+---

-Data: This folder would contain the data that will be used for this project.
+data (Not Present in the Repo): This folder would contain the data that will be used for this project.
 Please note that this will be dummy folder, the dataset won't actually be on the github repository but only used as a reference for local replication of the project.

+__NOTE__: You will have to create a data folder in the local repository.
+To prevent uploading heavy datasets onto the github repo, the folder named data won't be pushed.

 Features: This folder would contain any kind of features extracted from the dataset